ppy/osu-wiki/wiki/Glossary/en.md

 _Related: [BanchoBot](/wiki/BanchoBot)_

 Bancho is the easily expandable server coded by peppy.
 Bancho replaces the need for a third-party [IRC](/wiki/IRC) (Internet Relay Chat) server in the management of all online content in osu!.
-Signing in with an osu!account in-game will automatically attempt to connect to Bancho until done successfully.
+Signing in with an osu! account in-game will automatically attempt to connect to Bancho until done successfully.

 ### Beat